That Crazy Dash

 Another thought:

-...this could be an item that was initially meant to be on the first Cubs but was scrapped.
+...this could be an idea that was initially meant to be on the first Cubs but was scrapped.
 They could have laid in storage for a couple years (steel was still somewhat in short supply after the war).
 It's possible they needed to use these if their supply of regular panels ran low for some kind of production reason.

 I believe that as we locate more of these we will find serial numbers that are close together or more probably in consecutive order.